Article Overview: Living in Arizona & Moving to Arizona

 Arizona has long been known as a refuge for those with lung, joint or other chronic health conditions.
 This is for good reason.

-The air in Arizona is substantially cleaner, with lower levels of pollution than in many other areas of the United States.
+The air in Arizona is substantially cleaner, with lower levels of pollution than in most other areas of the United States.
 Additionally, the arid climate means less mold and allergens.

 Because rain and snow can aggravate conditions like arthritis or osteoporosis, Arizona’s climate provides relief for many different maladies.
 This is, of course, one of the reasons that it has become so popular with retirees, who move to the state permanently, or to visit for the winter.